-Unfortunately we were a little bit early for grape picking, but the orchard will start selling from tomorrow, August 20th.
-Picking will start shortly after.
 Masakado Orchard grows the original Chichibu Yama Ruby grape, which is exclusive to the Chichibu Mountain area.
 Several of the vineyards in the area grow this unique grape.
 Saitama Prefecture have a map in English with all the participating fruit farms marked (click here).
-They also have nine other varieties of grapes at Masakado too and the grape picking season usually lasts until the middle of October.
-However, we were up there again on September 23rd and they are finishing up early this year.
-Strawberry picking is from January to May.
-During this period with coronavirus they recommend you ring in advance to book / query: 0494-54-1699.
+They also have nine other varieties of grapes at Masakado too.
+The grape picking season generally starts around mid to late August and usually lasts until the middle of October.

 Masakado isn’t officially a part of the roadside station, but like several of the attractions in the area, they support and promote each other.
 And it is right on the doorstep of the Arakawa Roadside station.
 As is a kiwi fruit farm as well as potato digging farms.